 However, the media probably will not report on smaller businesses involved daily in environmental protection, such as Hager Environmental & Atmospheric Technologies (HEAT), who are working alongside governments around the world to find high emitters among their own roadways to reduce pollution through transportation solutions.

-HEAT’s primary focus is utilizing their proprietary Emission Detection and Reporting (EDAR) Remote Sensing system, recognized as a NASA Spinoff device in 2017, which includes state-of-the-art technology that accurately detects and quantifies various gases being emitted from the tailpipe of a moving vehicle in real-time.
-The EDAR emissions testing system has been implemented in more than nine states and seven different countries since its introduction at a North America Conference in 2014.
+HEAT’s primary focus is utilizing its proprietary Emission Detection and Reporting (EDAR) Remote-Sensing system, recognized as a NASA Spinoff device in 2017, which includes state-of-the-art technology that accurately detects and quantifies various gases being emitted from the tailpipe of a moving vehicle in real time.
+The EDAR emissions-testing system has been implemented in more than nine states and seven different countries since its introduction at a North America Conference in 2014.
 HEAT was invited to present its technology to the United Kingdom Parliament at the House of Commons in 2016 and the European Parliament in 2017.
 Since the introduction of EDAR in 2014, the HEAT team has collected millions of on-road emissions records.

 EDAR systems are integrated seamlessly into Inspection and Maintenance (I/M) programs as part of an enhanced network.
-Furthermore, HEAT integrates its remote sensing technology with existing databases, for a customized testing experience, and data analysis and reporting.
+Furthermore, HEAT integrates its remote-sensing technology with existing databases for a customized testing experience as well as data analysis and reporting.

-While the cost of electric cars is declining and the number of charging stations is increasing, the tipping point from the demand and usage of gas and diesel engines to EVs has not been reached.
-Also, if there continues to be a ready supply of fossil fuels to power internal combustion engines, trucks and cars like most people drive today will continue to be a major form of personal transportation.
-As reported in Spain, last year’s registrations of older model ICE vehicles were at an all-time high.
+While the cost of electric vehicles (EVs) is declining and the number of charging stations is increasing, the tipping point from the demand and usage of gas and diesel engines to EVs has not been reached.
+Also, if there continues to be a ready supply of fossil fuels to power internal-combustion vehicle (ICE) engines, trucks and cars like most people drive today will continue to be a major form of personal transportation.
+As reported in Spain, last year’s registrations of older-model ICE vehicles were at an all-time high.
 Other studies indicate drivers are keeping their gas-powered cars and light trucks for a length of 10 to 12 years, on average.
-You will see a benefit in mass transit transition to electric buses and drayage/delivery change from diesel to electric.
+You will see a benefit in mass-transit transition to electric buses and drayage/delivery change from diesel to electric.

-A study in Belgium shows the EDAR system to be extremely effective in identifying heavy-duty trucks with defeat devices and malfunctioning SCR systems.
+A study in Belgium shows the EDAR system to be extremely effective in identifying heavy-duty trucks with defeat devices and malfunctioning Selective Catalytic Reduction (SCR) systems.
 Ad hoc detection rates of these trucks are below 10% without using EDAR.
 However, when using EDAR, the real-time detection rate rises to well over 86%.
 The Flanders dataset includes the largest set of the first and only heavy-duty trucks detected using Remote Sensing while traveling at 70mph on high-speed, multi-lane highways.

-In the US alone, 18 governments agencies are part of the Advanced Clean Truck initiative that began in California.
-Other countries are making changes with Ultra Low Emission Zones and Zero Emission Zones, by making city centers more walkable and preparing for zero-emission final mile delivery plans.
+In the U.S. alone, 18 government agencies are part of the Advanced Clean Trucks initiative that began in California.
+Other countries are making changes with Ultra Low-Emission Zones and Zero-Emission Zones, by making city centers more walkable and preparing for zero-emission, final-mile delivery plans.